stackmuncher/static-pages/content/about/_index.md

 # A global directory of software developers

-#### We help our members to be discovered by employers and each other.
+#### We help our members to be discovered by employers and each other

 ---

-Our profiles are based on the code we write and are updated automatically with every new Git commit.
+Member profiles are based on the code they write and are updated automatically with every new Git commit.

-Anyone writing code is welcome to [join](/).
+Anyone writing code is welcome to [join](mailto:info@stackmuncher.com).
 Anyone looking to hire a software developer is welcome to [search](/).